 Blog vs. Email vs. Social Media

 It can be overwhelming if you don’t always know what to focus on first and how to make them all work together.
-How can you ensure consistent messaging and save time each week?
-Do they all have to be created separately from scratch?
-(Answer: No)
+How can you ensure consistent messaging on all three of these platforms without spending one (or more) days on this every week?

-Here’s how to make a simple content strategy that flows.
+Here’s how to make a simple content process that flows.

 What’s the most important – Blog?
 Email newsletter?
 Social media?

-Ideally, you want to attract ideal clients from all over the internet.
-Right?
+Ideally, you want to attract ideal clients from all over the internet, right?
 So, you need all three.
-But, you DON’T need to make all three from scratch!
-They can all have the same foundation while being slightly tweaked for the audiences they’re meant for.
+But, once your processes are in place (which you’re going to learn right here), you DON’T need to make content for all three from scratch!
+They can all have the same foundational content while being slightly tweaked for the audiences they’re meant for.

 You’ve heard of the “know, like, and trust” factors, right?
 Well, that’s how these three work together: